HK Sevens private boxes face ’beep-out’ bother

 More… HK Sevens expects November kick-off

-Hong Kong Rugby Union, which organises the Sevens, and the city’s financial secretary, Paul Chan, among others are eyeing the occasion as showing the Chinese region retains its strengths as a global financial and events hub.
+Hong Kong Rugby Union, which organises the Sevens, and the city’s financial secretary, Paul Chan, are among those hoping the occasion can showing the world how the Chinese region retains its strengths as a global financial and events hub.

 A two-day finance summit is being organised by Hong Kong Monetary Authority to coincide with the Sevens with a hundred international banking chiefs invited.
 The guests will be exempt from the city’s restrictions on arrivals and are expected to be among those using the Executive Level at Hong Kong Stadium during the weekend.